 A Net Worth Its Weight in Gold#

-Fresh Water Straight from the Source#
+Fresh Water Straight from the Lake#

 Cooking Between the Trees#

-We set up a small kitchen area a short walk from the hammocks.
-The Bushbox Ultralight stove is a reliable companion for forest cooking — compact enough to forget it is in your pack, sturdy enough to hold a pot steady over a proper flame.
-On top of it sat the TOAKS Titanium 1.6L pot, big enough to prepare a decent meal for two without feeling like you are lugging around a kitchen.
+We set up a small kitchen spot a little away from the hammocks.
+The Bushbox Ultralight is a reliable companion for forest cooking, compact enough to forget in the pack, sturdy enough to hold a pot steady over the flame.
+On top sat the TOAKS titanium pot at 1.6 liters, big enough for a proper meal for two without feeling like you carry a whole kitchen.

-Staying for the Morning#
+Staying Until Morning#

 Gear Used